nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![DoneCommand state diagram](./diagrams/DoneCommandStates.jpg)

-If the called event is a repeat event and an event date is given, `DoneCommand#scanRepeatList()` is called to check for events matching the event date in the repeat event's `repeatEventList`.
+If the called event is a repeat event and an event date not matching the called event's date is given, `DoneCommand#scanRepeatList()` is called to check for events matching the event date in the repeat event's `repeatEventList`.
 When a matching event is found, it is marked as done.

 Step 4. `Ui#printEventMarkedDoneMessage()` is called to print the event marked as done.

 Step 5. `Storage#saveFile()` is called to save the updated event list to the external file.

 #### Undone feature
-(WIP)

 The undone feature allows users to mark events in Scheduler as undone.
 The format for the undone command is `undone EVENT_TYPE; EVENT_INDEX; [EVENT_DATE]`.

 |Argument| Description |